University of Auckland researchers shine at 2024 Royal Society Awards

 Professor Michael Dragunow FRSNZ (Faculty of Medical and Health Sciences) was awarded the Hercus Medal for his world-leading research on the causes and treatments of disorders of the brain.

-Based at the Centre for Brain Research, Dragunow is a neuropharmacologist who has made major contributions to our understanding of brain pharmacology and has developed innovative drugs.
+Based at the Centre for Brain Research, Dragunow is a neuropharmacologist who has made major contributions to our understanding of brain pharmacology and is developing innovative drugs.

 His research has focused on identifying the causes of, and treatments for, brain disorders such as epilepsy, Alzheimer's, motor neurone, Huntington's and Parkinson's Disease.